Second battle of Przasnysz: Battle

 The withdrawal of Russian troops to new positions was completed on the morning of July 17.
 For 4 days of fighting, 88 officers and 17,544 soldiers fell into German captivity, 13 guns, 40 machine guns, 7 mortars were lost.

 On July 17, A. Litvinov reinforced the right flank of the army with the 21st Army Corps transferred to him by M. Alekseyev, and concentrated the 1st Cavalry Corps behind the center.
 The headquarters of the North-Western Front was against sending the 27th Army Corps to Novogeorgievsk and declared it a reserve; instead, the 63rd Infantry Division from the 3rd Army was sent to the fortress.
 From the 2nd Army, the 1st Rifle Brigade was sent to Wyszków.
 The defense in front of Narew River was significantly strengthened, but time was needed for the arrival of all troops.

-The intervention of the P. von Hindenburg, in the operational plan of M. von Gallwitz led to a change in the direction of the blow: it was shifted to the east, towards Ostrołęka.
-As a result, the 13th, 17th and 11th German army corps advanced against the reinforced 1st Siberian Army Corps (in the afternoon a section of the 4th Army Corps was allocated from Kołaki to Tarnowo.
+The Hindenburg's intervention in the operational plan of Gallwitz led to a change in the direction of the blow: it was shifted to the east, towards Ostrołęka.
+As a result, the German XIII, XVII Reserve and XI Corps advanced against the reinforced 1st Siberian Army Corps (in the afternoon a section of the 4th Army Corps was allocated from Kołaki to Tarnowo.
 To provide assistance, A. Churin sent the 1st Cavalry Brigade to the Siberians.
 During the day, reinforced by the incoming 33rd Infantry Division, the 2nd Siberian Rifle Division staunchly defended the position, the 14th Cavalry Division took advantage of the slow passage of the Germans through Orzyca River to strengthen the trenches, but the 30th Infantry and 1st Siberian Rifle Divisions were again shot down from positions and retreated.

 At 13-00 Litvinov ordered to retreat beyond the Narew, but after 15 minutes canceled the order, as the 44th Infantry Division and the 1st Cavalry Corps were approaching the front.
-However, after 15-00, the Germans broke through to the rear of the 1st Siberian division, knocked down the 14th cavalry and 30th infantry divisions of the 4th army corps from their positions and pressed the 1st Turkestan corps.
-After an unsuccessful counterattack by the 40th Infantry Division, Litvinov at 18.30 again ordered the withdrawal of units of the 1st Siberian Corps across the Narew River.
+However, after 15-00, the Germans broke through to the rear of the 1st Siberian division, knocked down the 14th cavalry and 30th infantry divisions of the 4th Army Corps from their positions and pressed the 1st Turkestan Army Corps.
+After an unsuccessful counterattack by the 40th Infantry Division, Litvinov at 18.30 again ordered the withdrawal of units of the 1st Siberian Army Corps across the Narew River.

-During July 18, the group of M. von Gallwitz advanced after the retreating troops of the Russian 1st Army and reached the fortifications of Novogeorgievsk with the right wing, and the approaches to Ostrołęka with the left.
+During July 18, the Gallwitz's group advanced after the retreating troops of the Russian 1st Army and reached the fortifications of Novogeorgievsk with the right wing, and the approaches to Ostrołęka with the left.
 In total, during the first phase of the Bug–Narew offensive, the Germans lost more than 20,000 men and captured 24,000 Russians as prisoners, 56 machine guns, 14 guns.
 The total Russian casualties exceeded 40,000 men.